 The Parish Council is a member Hampshire County Council Parish Lengthsman Scheme which provides funding for village upkeep tasks including highway ditch clearance, road-sign cleaning, grass and hedge cutting and minor repairs.

 The Parish Council also organises and contributes to other maintenance works on an “as-required” basis.
 This has in recent years included major projects to enhance the footpaths and area of the village.
-These include improvements to the boardwalk footpath between the Church and Greywell Mill alongside the beautiful River Whitewater and a biodiversity project to clear and replant the neglected area between the bridge and Old Post House on Deptford Lane.
+These include improvements to the boardwalk footpath (now managed by Hampshire County Council) between the Church and Greywell Mill alongside the beautiful River Whitewater and a biodiversity project to clear and replant the neglected area between the bridge and Old Post House on Deptford Lane.

 Other works have also ranged from the replacement of stiles with kissing gates, pollarding of a potentially hazardous tree to correcting a leaning post box.